Family Law Mediation

 Mediation with Resolution Services is optional.
 There are several ways to satisfy the requirement for participation in appropriate dispute resolution under Clackamas County Supplementary Local Rule 8.017.

-If choose to use Resolution Services for Court-Mandated Mediation, you need to complete and submit this form before your deadline.
+If choose to use Resolution Services for Court-Mandated Mediation, you need to register by completing this intake form before your deadline.
 You do not need to have scheduled or held a mediation session by the deadline.

 Frequently Asked Questions